ketonemaniac/AccountRptGenCloud/README.md

 * Run in app folder

 Local run with google services
+* make sure you have the right enviromenet set in appengine-web.xml.
+Default points to staging
+* Put in Enviroment variable GOOGLE_APPLICATION_CREDENTIALS for access to different buckets
-`mvn appengine:run`
+* Run `mvn appengine:run`

-To deploy to google cloud run
+To deploy to google cloud
+* make sure you have the right enviromenet set in appengine-web.xml.
-`mvn appengine:deploy`
+* Run `mvn appengine:deploy`

 ## Switching Google App Engine Plans ##